tsgautier/node-majic/README.md

 $ npm start
 ```

-Alternatively, you can create a server.js file and leave out the *package.json* start script declaration like so:
+Alternatively, you can bootstrap majic from any js file, e.g.:

 *server.js*
 ``` javascript